 The Farm features six hard ciders on tap, including a special Jeter Mountain Farm original blend available only at the Jeter Mountain Farm Taproom.
 Receive a free souvenir pint glass when you participate in a hard cider tasting or take home a 6-pack to enjoy at home.
 Open Seasonally, July-October (Check their website for exact open dates).
 1126 Jeter Mountain Road, Hendersonville, NC 28739 828-513-0404

-The two cideries are part of the Hendersonville Cheers!
-Trail, which includes six breweries and two wineries.
+The three cideries are part of the Hendersonville Cheers!
+Trail, which includes an ever-expanding list of breweries, wineries and even a meadery.
 Click to download a Cheers!
 Trail brochure and map.